 Single people are also getting life insurance since more and more adults are taking care of elderly parents or providing housing and assistance for them.
 Whether it’s to pay off your home that is being shared with your elderly parents, or to provide relocation assistance into an elderly care facility, having life insurance is a great way to ensure your aging parents continue to get the best care possible in a comfortable place rather than being put into a state run facility if you died.

-Believe it or not, even pets are prompting single people to get life insurance so that Fido will be taken care of and not shipped off to an animal shelter to spend the rest of their life in a kennel for 12 hours a day, or worse, euthanized.
+Even pets are prompting single people to get life insurance so that Fido will be taken care of and not shipped off to an animal shelter to spend the rest of their life in a kennel for 12 hours a day, or worse, euthanized.

-Not as much life insurance is needed for them as someone who has a family or young children that depend on them, but even a small fifty-thousand dollar policy is better than leaving those who are close to you with the burden of your final expenses and debts.
+Not as much life insurance is needed for single people when compared to someone who has a family or young children that depend on them, but even a small $50,000 life insurance policy is better than leaving those who are close to you with the burden of your final expenses and debts.
 To see how little it would cost for you to get life insurance, get a free and anonymous term life insurance quote today.